 1. Perform a “thinking task.”

-There is a feedback loop between the limbic system and the frontal lobes, which plays a significant role in executive functioning (e.g. problem-solving, sequential processing, analysis and synthesis of information, plan making).
+There is a feedback loop between the limbic system and the frontal lobes.
+This loop is important for executive functioning. problem-solving, sequential processing, analysis and synthesis of information, plan making).
 When frontal regions increase in activity, limbic regions decrease in activity.
 Hence, when we become involved in executive activities, our emotionality tends to regulate.

 2. Exercise